1ssb/torchkan/README.md

-# torchkan

-**Under Development**

-# TorchKAN: KAN Model Evaluation with PyTorch and CUDA
+# TorchKAN: Simplified KAN Model Evaluation

-This project demonstrates the training, validation, and quantization of the simplified KAN model using PyTorch, with CUDA acceleration for improved performance.
-The project builds the `torchkan` library to create and evaluate KAN models on the MNIST dataset, as a preliminary test.
+This project demonstrates the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
+The `torchkan` model evaluates performance on the MNIST dataset, providing insights into the capabilities of Generalized Additive Models (GAMs).

+## Project Status: Under Development

+The KAN model has shown promising results amidst various GAMs since the 1980s.
+This implementation, inspired by various sources, achieves over 97% accuracy on the MNIST dataset.
+As this model is still under study, further exploration into its full capabilities is ongoing.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Ensure you have the following installed on your system:

-- Python (version 3.6 or higher)
+- Python (version 3.9 or higher)
-- CUDA Toolkit (corresponding to the CUDA version required by your PyTorch installation)
+- CUDA Toolkit (corresponding to your PyTorch installation's CUDA version)
 - cuDNN (compatible with your installed CUDA Toolkit)

+## Installation

-## Installation (Tested on MacOS and Linux)
+Tested on MacOS and Linux.

 ### 1. Clone the Repository

-Start by cloning the repository containing the `torchkan` library and navigating into the project directory:
+Clone the `torchkan` repository and set up the project environment:

 ```bash
 git clone https://github.com/1ssb/torchkan.git